gabrielsalvi/ccbank/README.md

 * Request a new monthly credit limit;
 * Change his password;<br><br>

-## Upcoming features:

----

-* Improve the organization of the files and the code, implementing an OO approach;
-* Develop a basic front-end application to this project, with HTML, CSS, and Javascript.<br><br>

 ## What I've learned Working With This Project:

 ---